messamrashad/Wrangle-and-Analyze-Data/README.md

 Fully assessing and cleaning the entire dataset would require exceptional effort so only a subset of its issues (eight quality issues and two tidiness issues at minimum) needed to be assessed and cleaned.

 ###### The tasks for this project were:
-Data wrangling, which consists of:
+1- Data wrangling, which consists of: Gathering data, Assessing data & Cleaning data.
-Gathering data
-Assessing data
-Cleaning data
-Storing, analyzing, and visualizing our wrangled data Reporting on 1) our data wrangling efforts and 2) our data analyses and visualizations Installing
+2- Storing, analyzing, and visualizing our wrangled data.
+3- Reporting on my data wrangling efforts and my analyses and visualizations about the dataset.

+###### Installing
 Install Jupyter Notebook to run wrangle_act.ipynb.
 Need consumer_key, consumer_secret, access_token, access_secret to query from Twitter API.

 ### Require the following libraries installed.